YuhangMing/YuhangMing.github.io/_posts/2018-10-09-review-semantic-SLAM.markdown

     3. [8] also uses Faster-RCNN to detec objects and then a novel nonparametric pose graph that models data association and SLAM in a single framework.

-- Semantic Segmentation
+<u>Semantic Segmentation</u>

 - Plane Segmentation

      1. [5] considers all homogeneous planes as planar landmarks and the remaining non-planar regions as the regions corresponding to potential objects of interest.
 The ICP algorithm is then used to find matches between objects of interest.
 In this manner, no pre-defined object models are needed, and a dataset of objects as the system is running.

      2. [10] uses CNN to detect planes and then incorporating them into points-based LSD-SLAM to achieve better performance in low texture environment.

 - Scene Segmentation

      1. [4] tackles the problem of medium-term continuous tracking.
 Patch / feature-point based tracking may fail due to severe scale variation, but if we have the information about the semantic identity of the patch / feature-point, we can still perform correct matching.
 Meaning that although the patch appearance changes drastically, its semantic identity remains the same, for example from the same vehicle.